Anzac Biscuits

 I believe that even today Anzac biscuits are still sometimes used in Australian military ration packs.

-Here's my Grandma's recipe:
+Here's my Grandma's Anzac Biscuits recipe:

 4 oz (115g) Self-Raising Flour